wallpants/bunvim/README.md

 nvim.logger?.info("hello world");
 ```

+**Bunvim** internally logs with `logger.debug()` and `logger.error()`.
+Set `logging.level` higher than `debug` to not display bunvim's internal logs when
+printing logs for your plugin.

+Levels from highest to lowest priority:

+1.  error
+2.  warn
+3.  info
+4.  http
+5.  verbose
+6.  debug
+7.  silly

 ### Console

-After setting a log `level`, you can see your logs live with the command `bunvim logs` and
+After setting a `logging.level`, you can see your logs live with the command `bunvim logs` and
 specifying the `client.name` you defined in your `attach`.

 In a terminal, run the command: